SalishSeaCast/docs/work_env/python3_conda_environment.rst

    conda activate mypython3

 To get all the goodies (e.g. `IPython Notebook`_, `NumPy`_, `matplotlib`_)
-you can install `Anaconda`_, which will auto-magically use python 3.
+you can install `Anaconda`_, which will auto-magically use Python 3.

 .. _Anaconda: https://store.continuum.io/cshop/anaconda/
 .. _IPython Notebook: http://ipython.org/ipython-doc/dev/index.html